E2-PhD-Council/ThesisTemplate/README.md

 ### Mock-up cover

-The print service will scrape info like name, title et c. and produce a new cover.
+The print service will scrape info like name, title etc. and produce a new cover.
 The template will still generate a mock-up of the cover for you to get a notion of the layout, but note that this is will not be used in the print.

 ### Title page

 This actual page will be used by the print service.
 We are trying to have them generate this title page as well but until then you need to make sure to replace the watermarked logo yourself.
 Logotypes are found [here](https://www.chalmers.se/en/about-chalmers/profile-and-identity/Pages/logotype.aspx)